patrykrostkowski/Garmin-Data-ETL-Project/README.md

 > #### Note: 07/16/2024 - this project is under development
 > Backlog:
 > - finish correlation part in analysis
-> - create sample SSIS package to trigger whole process
+> - create sample ADF/SSIS package to trigger whole process
-> - create semi-automated sql object backup process
+> - *create semi-automated sql object backup process
 > - in a long term - create datamart for interactive dashboards\
 >
 > *Note: Whole project was created based on collected data from Garmin VENU 2S.
 Any other device was not tested.